LeatheryStranger/NixieClock/README.md

 * Instructions - Build instructions and Tips
 * Code - Software to control clock
 # References
-I relied heavily on parts sourced from the excellent http://idyl.io A big thank you to Tony and his excellent parts available at https://www.tindie.com/stores/tonyp7/
+A big thank you to Tony and his excellent parts available at https://www.tindie.com/stores/tonyp7/